-On occasion, we’ve had an issue where a Fiddler Online member hasn’t received a critical email, such as the new order notification email sent by their WooCommerce estore, when a customer places a new order.
+On occasion, we’ve had an issue where a WordXpress member hasn’t received a critical email, such as the new order notification email sent by their WooCommerce estore.
 As you can imagine, that’s a big problem if they don’t receive that email!
+Some clients have forms that we built with Gravity Forms that are also critical.
 So I went searching for a solution.
 I thought for sure there must be a way we could get notifications when something went wrong.
-Some clients have forms that we built with Gravity Forms, that are also critical.

 Our host, Flywheel uses SendGrid to handle all emails sent by sites hosted by them (one of many reasons they’re an incredible host).
 So all our sites send via SendGrid.
 We also have our own SendGrid account and run some of our client’s higher priority emails (such as WooCommerce notifications as mentioned) through our account, so we have more control and can see all the details if anything goes wrong.
 SendGrid tracks everything and makes it easy to see when an email bounces, is dropped or marked as spam.
 But it doesn’t alert anyone about these things.
 You’re forced to log in and review everything, including all the successful sends, just looking for the problems.
 For our small team, it’s just not reasonable for us to check regularly.